-We evaluate RevAnC using 23 different CPUs from Intel, ARM and AMD produced from 2008 to 2017.
+We evaluate our technique using 20 different CPUs from Intel, ARM and AMD produced from 2008 to 2016.
 We report the discovered sizes of page table caches for each page table level (we refer to e.g., level 2 page table as PL2) and finally the time that our technique needs for reverse engineering this information.
-We have also included the sizes of the different caches and TLBs available for each of the CPU for comparison and completeness.
+We have also include the sizes of the different caches and TLBs available for each of the CPU for comparison and completeness.